Escaping from (and avoiding) trouble

 Just because heading up staircases while followed is not a full escape doesn't mean it's not useful.
 Dealing with a nasty on a "cleared" level is much less troublesome than on one where your escape routes will often lead into unexplored territory, or wake up monsters lurking within it who can leap out to block your retreat.
 And teleporting on an unexplored level, that can be nasty!

-Some monsters can even be fully abandoned this way at little resource cost: imps and phantoms.
+Enemies with Blink can be fully abandoned this way at little resource cost, though they most have been removed from the early Dungeon.
 You may want to lead them two levels up instead of one, so they're not in the way in case you need to lead something else up afterwards.
 Can be tedious, though.